jennhoward/HowardJenniferIT1025/Lab 5/readme.md

 Share your experience using Lucidchart in a paragraph (3-4 lines)

-That was a fun program.
 I love flow charts!
-I like ther logic, and Lucidchart made it simple to create the chart itself.
+I have been working with and using flowcharts for a very long time.
+I like how they show the logic within a a process.
+Lucidchart made it simple to create the chart itself, including making it easy to space things evenly.
 I hade some fun coloring in all the various shapes different colors.

 # Networking
 ## Intro to Networking

 ## Data Transmission

 Match the following words with their definitions

-Words: (1) Packet Packet-Switching (2) IP Address (3) DNS Protocol
+(2) IP Address

-Definitions to match:
 * (A) Set of rules to allow devices to communicate Unit of data Unique identifying number

+(1) Packet Packet-Switching
 * (B) Technology that allows packets of data to be routed based on destination address

+(3) DNS Protocol
 * (C) Directory of IP address common names.
 (For example 54.239.26.214 might be the IP address of amazon.com)

 ## Network Hardware